 Sustainable consumption is also being strengthened, with campaigns to encourage conscious consumption and provide information about sustainable production conditions in the Amazon region.
 New marketing channels for environmentally friendly products from the Amazon region are being opened up.

 Private business is an important partner in the development of sustainable value chains.
 The project supports public-private partnerships (PPPs) in order to direct private investment into such production systems.
 It is also working with ‘impact investors’ whose aim is to achieve a positive social and ecological impact with their investment in the Amazon region.

 In its implementation of the project, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supported by the Eco Consulting/IPAM consortium.

-- The project has determined the supply and demand for sustainable Amazonian products to raise their visibility.
-To this end, data was collected on the products of some 340 cooperatives and smallholder organisations.
-Data was also collected on around 140 companies who are potential buyers of the products.
+- The project has increased the visibility of the supply and demand of sustainable Amazonian products.
+To this end, data was collected on the products of some 341 cooperatives and smallholder organisations and 170 companies were recorded.

 - Five federal states have set up Chambers of Commerce with over 120 members.
 They operate in Manaus, Rio Branco, Belém, Macapá and Santarém and have enabled additional sales revenues of more than EUR 13 million through public food procurement.
 Indigenous communities also benefited from additional income as, for the first time, they were able to supply their products for school meals in indigenous schools.
 This new approach is now to be introduced throughout Brazil.